zuozhenggh/learning-library/developer-library/converged-db-on-premises/spatial/spatial_env_setup.md

 # Oracle Spatial

 ## Introduction

-This lab will show how to setup Environment for Spatial Use cases
+This lab walks you through the steps of setting up the environment for Spatial lab.
+You can connect Oracle Database instance using any client you wish.
+In this lab, you'll connect using Oracle SQLDeveloper.

 ## Before You Begin